ApexRMS/landfireupdate/README.md

 # Landfire Update

-Code to prepare data for LANDFIRE Update using ST-Sim.
-This project consists of a collection of scripts to process and clean raw spatial data and use these data to generate a SyncroSim library to run the LANDFIRE Update itself.
+This project contains code to transition raster maps of vegetation cover (EVC) and and heights (EVH) using disturbance data collected by LANDFIRE.
+This process is broken into three principal tasks: generating a SyncroSim library that organizes these inputs and transition rules by Map Zone; running the SyncroSim library to forecast these new vegetation parameters by Map Zone; and reconstructing vegetation cover and height maps for the entire Geo Area from the maps generated for each Map Zone.

+Below are the instructions to setup, configure, and run the code.

 ## Setup